juliaguida/oystercard/engineering_projects/rails/intro_to_rails.md

 #### Advantages

 * You have to write less code, because you don't need to tell Rails the things it has already assumed.
-* Your code is automatically structured is a half-decent way.
+* Your code is automatically structured in a half-decent way.
 * You can learn the Rails API quite quickly by following its patterns.

 #### Disadvantages